awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-opensearchservice-domain-domainendpointoptions.md

 ## Properties<a name="aws-properties-opensearchservice-domain-domainendpointoptions-properties"></a>

 `CustomEndpoint`  <a name="cfn-opensearchservice-domain-domainendpointoptions-customendpoint"></a>
 The fully qualified URL for your custom endpoint\.
+Required if you enabled a custom endpoint for the domain\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CustomEndpointCertificateArn`  <a name="cfn-opensearchservice-domain-domainendpointoptions-customendpointcertificatearn"></a>
 The AWS Certificate Manager ARN for your domain's SSL/TLS certificate\.
+Required if you enabled a custom endpoint for the domain\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)